JossDuff/thesis/README.md

 # Framework for Privacy-Preserving Compliance
-Current draft of my Master's thesis on a framework for privacy preserving compliance.
-I periodically update this repo so don't assume it's the most recent version.
+My Master's thesis on a framework for privacy-preserving compliance.
+This was completed for my Master's in Computer Science at Lehigh University.
+This document began in the Summer of 2025 and was submitted as part of my graduation in the Spring of 2026.

+This repo houses the submitted version of my thesis in Lehigh's mandated formatting.
+Any new research I do on this topic will not be reflected in this repository.

-You can find a work in progress implementation at [https://github.com/JossDuff/Privacy-Preserving-Compliance](https://github.com/JossDuff/Privacy-Preserving-Compliance).
+You can find a work in progress implementation and updates at [https://github.com/JossDuff/Privacy-Preserving-Compliance](https://github.com/JossDuff/Privacy-Preserving-Compliance).